RITHISHM2696/RITHISHM2696/README.md

 ## About Me

-I am a Software Engineering student with strong foundations in **Java, Data Structures, and Databases**.
+I am a Software Engineering student with strong foundations in **Java, Data Structures and Databases**.
 I enjoy building **AI-powered applications** and scalable backend systems using **Spring Boot and React**.

  Passionate about solving real-world problems and continuously improving my development skills.